rust-lang/rfcs/text/0000-return-position-impl-trait-in-traits.md

 [^refine]: `#[refine]` was added in [RFC 3245: Refined trait implementations](https://rust-lang.github.io/rfcs/3245-refined-impls.html).
 This feature is not yet stable.
 Examples in this RFC requiring the use of `#[refine]` will not work until that feature is stabilized.

-Additionally, using `-> impl Trait` notation in an impl is only legal if the trait also uses that notation.

 ```rust
 trait NewIntoIterator {
     type Item;